 First, it is assumed that the transactions are carried out with a national central bank using a system where underlying assets are earmarked for each transaction.
-In earmarking systems, the valuation of underlying assets is carried out on a daily basis.
+The valuation of underlying assets is carried out on a daily basis.
 The risk control framework can then be described as follows (see also Table 2 below):